Emulate. Emulators are illegal? Emulation GoldenEye on your PC.

 U.S. Copyright laws permit making a "backup" copy of computer programs for archival purposes.
 However, the right to make backup copies of computer programs for archival purposes, as embodied in 17 U.S.C.
 Section 117(2), does not in any way authorize the owner of a copy of a video or computer game to post or download a copy of that game to or from the Internet or make such copy available to other people for their use.
 Section 117(2) only gives the owner of the copy a right to make an archival copy of the actual copy that he/she legally possesses, not to make a copy of the ROM that someone else legally possesses, nor to post an archival copy of his/her original copy for distribution.
 The law clearly does NOT provide any right to sell "backup" copies.
 In fact, Section 117 is quite explicit in stating that any archival copy prepared under Section 117(2) can only be transferred to another person if, and only if: A) The original copy is also transferred, and only with the authorization of the copyright owner, and B) The transfer is part of the sale of all rights in the program."

-If you have other sources of the legal or illegal viewpoints of emulation, please EMAIL ME.
-Also you can discuss here on the forums here.
+If you have other sources of the legal or illegal viewpoints of emulation, please discuss here on the forums here.
 This website does not support illegal ROM game distribution.
 The debate for me focuses on what is the difference from me taking a music cd that I own, ripping it, and playing the Mp3 (ROM equivalent in my opinion) in a media player?
 I bought and own the music (or game) so what is the problem with me playing it on the computer with an media player(emulator being the equivalent to a media player with my music example).
 If you have the tools or programs to rip the game instead of music, is it not the same thing?
 Is one legal and the other illegal?
 Okay, you see the tremendous debate and BS involved here.
 The fact is I don't want this site and topic to be about GoldenEye ROMS.
 Peace.